transmute-industries/draft-ietf-spice-charter/charter.md

 A short list of lessons learned:

 1. Expressive data models, such as RDF, are not necessarily suitable for all use-cases outside W3C
-1. Reusing existing semantics that fit the domain well, such as provided by the IANA registry, provide can improve interoperability, significantly
+1. Reusing existing semantics that fit the domain well, such as provided by the IANA registry, can improve interoperability
 1. Focussing on crisp technical specifications and producing separate informative guidance documents helps to keep technical interested parties involved
-1. Compact encoding matters and aligning JSON and CBOR may provide the basis for simpler interoperability and smaller specification
+1. Compact encoding matters and aligning JSON and CBOR may provide the basis for simpler interoperability and smaller credentials

 ## Deliverables